 I mean, really?

 There’s a reason the average wait time is an hour.
 Plus the queue area is so doggone clever.
-If you haven’t ridden this ride before, take the wait time – Mr. Potato Head makes it worth it – just make sure you have a FastPass for your second ride.
+If you haven’t ridden this ride before, take the wait time – Mr. Potato Head makes it worth it.

 What could be more totally wicked than chatting it up with Crush?
 While the attraction is geared towards kids (they’re asked to sit in front so they can converse with Crush), everyone’s favorite sea turtle also spends time chatting with parents as they discuss the joys (and frustrations) of raising little turtles.